andreas-abel/nanoBench/README.md

 ## Supported Platforms

 *nanoBench* should work with all Intel processors supporting architectural performance monitoring version ≥ 2, as well as with AMD Family 17h processors.
+Cycle-by-cycle measurements are only available on Intel CPUs with at least four programmable performance counters.

-The code was developed and tested using Ubuntu 18.04.
+The code was developed and tested using Ubuntu 18.04 and 20.04.